catseye/Thue/README.markdown

 rights to proper credit, so this isn't very much (if at all) different from just being in the public domain.

-I, Chris Pressey, hereby place the contents of this README into the public domain, for whatever that's worth.
+I, Chris Pressey, hereby place my implementation in Ruby, my example Thue programs in `eg`, and the contents of this README, into the public domain, under the Creative Commons [CC0 1.0 Public Domain Dedication][].

+[CC0 1.0 Public Domain Dedication]: http://creativecommons.org/publicdomain/zero/1.0/